Table of content

 - Edit links: Change URLs or add links to other pages.

-TYPO3 lets you preview your page before publishing to make sure everything looks perfect.
+TYPO3 allows you to preview your page before publishing.
+This way you can make sure that everything looks good.

 Make your pages shine!
 How to quickly add content to your pages: